cloudmesh/cloudmesh-robot/documentation/source/hardware.md

-# Hardware for IoT Example Projects
+# Hardware for IoT Projects

 When teaching programming you may find yourself in a situation that things can be done on your computer, but you may either not want or can install programs that help you to learn programming on your computer.
 However, we have a solution (or several) for you.
 We will have some fun with hardware for IoT that at the same time can be used to teach you some very elementary skills in programming.
 However, if you rather lik eto use your computer you certainly can do this too.